Skip to content

 8. 不入虎穴,焉得虎子

-(bù rù hǔ xué, yān dé hǔ zǐ)
+bù rù hǔ xué, yān dé hǔ zǐ

 Meaning: If you do not enter the tiger’s den, you cannot get the tiger cub.

-This is a vivid proverb about courage and risk.
-Big rewards often require bold action.
 If you avoid all danger, you may also avoid all meaningful gain.

 9. 不经一事,不长一智

-(bù jīng yī shì, bù zhǎng yī zhì)
+bù jīng yī shì, bù zhǎng yī zhì

 Meaning: Without going through something, you do not gain wisdom.

-This proverb values experience.
-Knowledge from books matters, but some lessons only become real after you live through them yourself.
+Books matter.
+Advice matters.
+But some lessons only become real after you live through them.

 10. 饮水思源

-(yǐn shuǐ sī yuán)
+yǐn shuǐ sī yuán

 Meaning: When drinking water, remember its source.